Pleiades777/gfort2py/README.md

 - [ ] Keyword arguments
 - [ ] Generic/Elemental functions
 - [x] Functions as an argument
+- [ ] Assumed rank arrays

 ### Accessing common block elements

-There's no direct way to access the common block elements, but if you declare the the common block as a module variable you may access the elements by their name:
+There's no direct way to access the common block elements, but if you declare the common block as a module variable you may access the elements by their name:

 ````fortran